openvinotoolkit/model_server/docs/host.md

 In order to use this feature in OpenVino™ Model Server, following steps are required:

-Set target_device for the model in configuration json file to MULTI:DEVICE_1,DEVICE_2 (e.g. MULTI:MYRIAD,CPU, order of the devices defines their priority, so MYRIAD devices will be used first in this example)
+Set target_device for the model in configuration json file to MULTI:DEVICE_1,DEVICE_2 (e.g. MULTI:MYRIAD,CPU, order of the devices defines their priority, so MYRIAD devices will be used first in this example).

 Below is exemplary config.json setting up Multi-Device Plugin for resnet model, using Intel® Movidius™ Neural Compute Stick and CPU devices:
 ```